oroinc/documentation/cloud/maintenance/advanced-use.rst

 Application Configuration
 -------------------------

+There are two types of pages in Oro cloud, maintenance and error.
+Maintenance pages allow to determine the page you will see when you move the application into the maintenance mode.
+Error pages allow to redefine the standard pages that will be displayed in the event of the following errors:

+* Error 403 can be returned by the application itself when authorization is blocked, and by the web application firewall.

+  .. note:: This status also can also be returned by nginx when the requested URL is forbidden or by the OroCommerce application itself.
+These pages are mananged by ngnix and the  application respectively.

+* Error 451 appears when requests are blocked by the firewall if they do not fit access policy, for example, when a request is coming from a forbidden IP address (see `OroCloud WAF Configuration`_ section for more information)
+* Error 501 is returned when when service is not implemented and/or the application does not support the requested functionality
+* Error 502 is returned when the server is unavailable (for example, because of the outage).

-Custom maintenance page, error pages (403, 451, 501, 502), web backend prefix, and consumers debug mode can be configured the following way.
+Custom maintenance page, error pages (403, 451, 501, 502), web backend prefix, and consumers debug mode can be configured as described below.
 Keep in mind that the web_backend_prefix parameter should start with "/" and should not end with "/", for instance '/admin':

 .. code-block:: none

     ---
     orocloud_options: